 Take the Judge Quiz (located below) for RSE/DPPt/ORAS style.

 After you pass one of the Judge Quizzes, you can take the Judge Test for the corresponding mode(s).
 In the Judge Test, you will have to judge a contest given by a Judge Tester.
 All you have to do is contact any Judge Tester on Discord or through the forums to be tested.
-If you fail the Judge Test, you must wait at least one week (168 hours) before taking it again.
+If you fail the Judge Test, you must wait at least 48 hours (at Chief discretion) before taking it again.

 If you have any questions about anything about judging or becoming a judge, feel free to contact a Head or Chief Judge.